 If you thought you’ve been avoiding soy, and are just now realizing… maybe it’s in your protein shake or your vitamins – hang tight, and keep reading.
 Free to Feed is here to help!

-Important side-note: Don’t blame yourself, Mama, this is confusing stuff.
+Important side-note: Please don’t blame yourself, this is confusing stuff.

 Common Symptoms of Soy Allergies or Intolerances in Your Baby